UlyssesZh/UlyssesZh.github.io/_posts/2022-11-06-linear-ode-solution.md

 title: Solving linear homogeneous ODE with constant coefficients
 date: 2022-11-06 16:42:48 -0800
 categories:
   - math
 tags:
   - calculus
   - linear algebra
   - combinatorics
   - ode
   - long paper
   - from zhihu
 layout: post
+excerpt: >
-excerpt: 'By using power series, we can prove that the problem of solving linear homogeneous ODE with constant coefficients can be reduced to the problem of solving a polynomial with those coefficients.
+  By using power series,
+  we can prove that the problem of solving linear homogeneous ODE with constant coefficients can be reduced to the problem of solving a polynomial with those coefficients.
-This article illustrates this point in detail, but it uses a very awful notation...'
+  This article illustrates this point in detail, but it uses a very awful notation...
 ---

 *This article is translated from a